mgba-emu/gbatek/index.md

   Reading FIFO16 returns 0000h (but old content reappears when releasing reset)
 ```

-All other registers seem to be left unaffected (including the the extra IRQ
+All other registers seem to be left unaffected (including the extra IRQ flags
-flags in 4004900h); though there may be some further hidden effects (like
+in 4004900h); though there may be some further hidden effects (like aborting
-aborting transfers or resetting internal registers).
+transfers or resetting internal registers).

 Note: The DSi firmware does issue reset by toggling both bit0 and bit1,
 although bit1 does seem to be read-only (always 1), and trying to clear that